felipecsl/AsymmetricGridView/README.md

 ### Caveats

-Currently only supports items with rowSpan = 2 and columnSpan = 2.
+* Currently only has good support for items with rowSpan = 2 and columnSpan = 2.
 In the near future it will support different layout configurations.

-It will work best if you don't have too many items with different sizes.
+* It will work best if you don't have too many items with different sizes.
 Ideally less than 20% of your items are of special sizes, otherwise the library may not find the best way to accommodate all the items without leaving a lot of empty space behind.

+* Row layout is too complex, with many nested LinearLayouts.
+Move to a more flat layout with a custom ViewGroup possibly.

 ### Contributing